askesvane/LanguageAnalytics/assignment7_WineClassification/README.md

 # Assignment 7 - Wine Classification
+__Self-assigned project__

 ## Description of the assignment

+__Assignment__

 The assignment is set to build a classification model which can predict the variety of grapes used to produce a certain wine as well as the province in which the wine is produced only based on its flavour description.

+__Contribution__

+This assignment was written as a group project between Hanna Janina Matera (au603273) and Aske Svane Qvist (au613522), where:

+> “Both students contributed equally to every stage of this project from initial conception and implementation, through the production of the final output and structuring of the repository.
+(50/50%)”

 __Background__